Homas/ioc2rpz.gui/README.md

 To add a new TSIG key navigate to "Configuration" --> "TSIG keys" and press the "+" button.
 The TSIG key and it's name automatically generated.
-You may regenerate the name and the key using the "Generate" button. md5, sha256, sha512 hash algorythms are supported.
-The "Management key" checkbox is used to destinguish keys which are used to manage ioc2rpz.
+You may regenerate the name and the key using the "Generate" button. md5, sha256, sha512 hash algorithms are supported.
+The "Management key" checkbox is used to distinguish keys which are used to manage ioc2rpz.
 These keys can not be used for RPZ transfer.
 The action menu next to each TSIG key allows you to view, edit and remove the key.

 ### Servers
 Server tab is used to generate configurations and manages ioc2rpz servers.
 You can manage multiple ioc2rpz servers on a single ioc2rpz.gui instance.
 Currently ioc2rpz.gui fully supports only ioc2rpz running on the same host but can save configurations to local files for multiple servers.
-In upcomming releases it will be possible to upload configurations to remote ftp/scp/sftp servers and/or S3 bucket.
+In upcoming releases it will be possible to upload configurations to remote ftp/scp/sftp servers and/or S3 bucket.

 To add a server navigate to "Configuration" --> "Servers" and press the "+" button.
 All fields except "Management stations IPs" are required.
 "Server's Public IP/FQDN" is used only in the export DNS configurations.
 "Server's MGMT IP/FQDN" is used to manage ioc2rpz service.
-The public and management IP-addesses are not exposed into ioc2rpz configuration.
+The public and management IP-addresses are not exposed into ioc2rpz configuration.
 If you select "Disabled" checkbox when you still can change the server's configuration in the GUI but it is not published.

 The servers action menu allows you to view, edit, clone and remove servers, export and publish server's configuration.
-You may forse publishing server's configuration independently of any changes.
+You may force publishing server's configuration independently of any changes.

 ### Sources
 A source is a feed of malicious indicators.
 FQDNs, IPv4 and IPv6-addresses are supported.
 A source is a text file or a feed of text data.
 Indicators should be separated by newline/carriage return characters (/n,/r or both /r/n).